testcontainers/testcontainers-dotnet/README.md

 - `WithMount` mounts a volume into the container e. g. `-v, --volume .:/tmp`.
 - `WithCleanUp` removes a stopped container automatically.
 - `WithDockerEndpoint` sets the Docker API endpoint e. g. `-H tcp://0.0.0.0:2376`.
+- `WithRegistryAuthentication` basic authentication against a private Docker registry.
 - `WithOutputConsumer` redirects `stdout` and `stderr` to capture the Testcontainer output.
 - `WithWaitStrategy` sets the wait strategy to complete the Testcontainer start and indicates when it is ready.
-- `WithRegistryAuthentication` basic authentication against a private Docker registry.
+- `WithStartupCallback` sets the startup callback to invoke after the Testcontainer start.
 - `WithDockerfileDirectory` builds a Docker image based on a Dockerfile (`ImageFromDockerfileBuilder`).
 - `WithDeleteIfExists` removes the Docker image before it is rebuilt (`ImageFromDockerfileBuilder`).